-8.6 It is considered that there is a need, at least Nationally for such facilities in order to support the provision of renewable energy and to assist in balancing supply/demand issues related to centralised energy generation.
+8.8 It is considered that there is a need, at least Nationally for such facilities in order to support the provision of renewable energy and to assist in balancing supply/demand issues related to centralised energy generation.
 The proposals would also assist in providing energy security.

-8.7 National Planning Policy Framework (NPPF)
+8.9 National Planning Policy Framework (NPPF) Paragraph 158 of the NPPF states that when determining planning applications for renewable and low carbon development, local planning authorities should:

-Paragraph 158 of the NPPF states that when determining planning applications for renewable and low carbon development, local planning authorities should:
+a) not require applicants to demonstrate the overall need for renewable or low carbon energy, and recognise that even small-scale projects provide a valuable contribution to cutting greenhouse gas emissions; and b) approve the application if its impacts are (or can be made) acceptable.
+Once suitable areas for renewable and low carbon energy have been identified in plans, local planning authorities should expect subsequent applications for commercial scale projects outside these areas to demonstrate that the proposed location meets the criteria used in identifying suitable areas.

-- a) not require applicants to demonstrate the overall need for renewable or low carbon energy, and recognise that even small-scale projects provide a valuable contribution to cutting greenhouse gas emissions; and - b) approve the application if its impacts are (or can be made) acceptable.
-Once suitable areas for renewable and low carbon energy have been identified in plans, local planning authorities should expect subsequent applications for commercial scale projects outside these areas to demonstrate that the proposed location meets the criteria used in identifying suitable areas. - 8.8 The proposed battery storage site is considered to meet the NPPF's definition of low carbon technology as it would help reduce emissions compared to conventional use of fossil fuels.
-The development would therefore help to meet the objective of identifying suitable areas for renewable and low carbon energy sources, and supporting infrastructure.
+8.10 The proposed battery storage site is considered to meet the NPPF's definition of low carbon technology as it would help reduce emissions compared to conventional use of fossil fuels.
+Whilst the site itself does not generate electricity, but rather stores it for use as needed, the development would therefore help to meet the objective of identifying suitable areas for renewable and low carbon energy sources and supporting infrastructure.

-8.9 Flexible Electricity Generation
+8.11 Flexible Electricity Generation